Georgia election: Ruling party claims victory, opposition protests | DW | 01.11.2020

 Read more: Georgian opposition unites in bid to oust billionaire-backed party

-"We won't accept this result and call on people to come to Rustaveli avenue (in the capital Tbilisi) at 4 p.m."
-(0200 GMT) on Sunday, Nika Melia, one of the UNM leaders, told reporters after meeting with other opposition figures.
+"We won't accept this result and call on people to come to Rustaveli Avenue (in the capital Tbilisi) at 4 p.m."
+(1200 GMT) on Sunday, Nika Melia, one of the UNM leaders, told reporters after meeting with other opposition figures.

 Opposition parties said they had enough votes to form a coalition government.